-Mr. Caulk is a member of Phi Mu Alpha Sinfonia Fraternity, Pi Kappa Lambda National Honor Society of Music, and is on the board of the Alabama Chapter of the American Choral Directors Association.
 He currently teaches at Pleasant Grove Elementary School as the Pk – 6th music teacher and Jefferson County International Baccalaureate Middle School 6th – 8th choir teacher.
 He is Orff Level 2 and Kodaly level 1 certified.

 He lives in Vestavia, AL with his wife, three children, in-laws, and pets.
 Fun facts about Mr. Caulk: he was voted Most Likely to Brighten Your Day, his high school choir director was a groomsman in his wedding, and he is a twin.